-Tom is one of the world's top motivators and pioneering business thinkers.
+Tom is one of the world's top public philosophers and pioneering business thinkers.
 He's the author of 20 groundbreaking books and is a legendary speaker whose electrifying talks reengage people around their deepest values and reignite their passion for work and life.

 Performance.
 Leadership.
 Success.
 Change.
 Commitment.
 Imagine the wisdom of Yoda, Gandalf, and Dumbledore, rolled together and linked to the spirit and energy of the world's most winning athletic coaches.
 Stir in the unexpected humor of a Seinfeld or Fallon, and you have an idea of what Tom's audiences experience.
 Bring him to your next event and find out why so many people call him, "The best speaker ever!"